Is Oil Healthy?

 Despite what you may read on the internet, butter, margarine, and oil are not health foods.
 While we do need fat in our diet, the fat found in whole foods – like avocados, olives, nuts, seeds, etc. – is the best way to get that fat.

-Fat from animal sources (like butter) and refined fat (found in oil and margarine and buttery spreads) have been shown to contribute to weight gain, digestive issues, heart disease, diabetes, and other diseases.
+Fat from animal sources (like butter) and refined fat (found in oil and margarine and buttery spreads) have been shown to contribute to health problems, like weight gain, digestive issues, heart disease, and diabetes.

 But who doesn’t love a warm piece of bread or fresh corn-on-the-cob slathered with butter?
 Is there a healthier option for a buttery spread?